rajeshdavidbabu/Node-Clone-S3-Bucket/README.md

 ## Detailed Description
 There are a lot of ways to clone/download an AWS S3 Bucket locally, the simplest way is of course to use an AWS CLI.
 As a Javascript developer, I was curious to implement this on Node and without using any CLI or other external applications.

-The Node service, once started, runs until all the directories are recursively cloned locally and the entire directory structure is maintained.
+The Node service, once started, creates a copy of the directory structure locally, followed by downloading files from AWS into their respective directories through writestreams.

 ## Requirements
 - Node 10.15.1 and above.